obriencole11/obriencole11.github.io/_posts/2017-07-31-how_i_built_this_website.md

 ![](/blog/assets/thiswebsite/mysetup.PNG)

 This site is built using [Jekyll](http://jekyllrb.com/) and hosted through [Github Pages](https://pages.github.com/).
 The design is based on the [Hyde](http://hyde.getpoole.com/) theme and modified to suit a portfolio-structure.
+The source code for this site can be found [here](https://github.com/obriencole11/obriencole11.github.io).

 **This solution costs me $0 but has cost me far more in time.**